I don’t mean “old infrastructure” in terms of “how aged is it in years”, but “how it is holding you back in achieving faster software delivery”.

 Better insights to improve efficiency and capacity management

-To meet the needs of application developers and development frameworks and to create an efficient DevOps platform, companies should look at consistent converged architectures managed via smart software.
+To meet the needs of application developers and development frameworks, and to create an efficient DevOps platform, companies should look at consistent converged architectures managed via smart software.
 This empowers application developers and operations teams to leverage a consumption model they want, while providing control to IT and making them relevant to your business success.

-Integrated intelligence and insights delivered as a service ensure that you never have to use spreadsheets to decide what to purchase and when.
+Integrated intelligence and insights delivered as a service ensures that you never have to use spreadsheets to decide what to purchase and when.
 Cloud solutions with smart software ensure that you never have to make a Level 1 support call again; your management software can do that for you.